Andres77872/magic-auth-dashboard/docs/milestones/milestone-5/5.2-user-creation-management/README.md

 - Data is presented clearly in distinct sections using `Card` components.

 ### Step 6: Implementing Actions
-- Destructive actions (delete, status toggle, password reset) have been deferred to a future milestone to focus on core CRUD.
+- Destructive actions (delete, status toggle, password reset) are pending implementation.
 - Navigation for "View Profile" and "Edit User" is fully implemented.

 ---